Ingredients45 m servings 448

 - Combine flour, poultry seasoning, salt, and black pepper to taste in a shallow bowl.
 Beat eggs and milk together in a second shallow bowl until smooth.
 Mix bread crumbs, Parmesan cheese, and 1 teaspoon black pepper together in a third shallow bowl.
 Watch Now

-Scoop stuffing, about 2 tablespoons per serving, and roll into a ball using your hands, forming about 12 balls.
+- Scoop stuffing, about 2 tablespoons per serving, and roll into a ball using your hands, forming about 12 balls.
 Dredge each ball through the flour mixture, shaking off any excess.
 Transfer each ball to the egg mixture and evenly coat.
 Roll each ball in the bread crumbs mixture until evenly coated.
 Set each stuffing ball on a plate and allow to sit for the coating to stick to the stuffing.
 Watch Now

-We have determined the nutritional value of oil for frying based on a retention value of 10% after cooking.
+- We have determined the nutritional value of oil for frying based on a retention value of 10% after cooking.
 The exact amount will vary depending on cooking time and temperature, ingredient density, and the specific type of oil used.

-Aluminum foil helps keep food moist, ensures it cooks evenly, keeps leftovers fresh, and makes clean-up easy.
+- Reynolds® Aluminum foil can be used to keep food moist, cook it evenly, and make clean-up easier.